Video information is available as a text transcript with descriptions of visuals.

 You can learn more about how and when to report an injury or illness and use our self-evaluator tool to understand your roles and responsibilities when a work-related injury or illness occurs.
 You should report an injury or illness even if you’re unsure if it was work-related and you must not discourage an employee from reporting.
 You can review our Initial Accident-Reporting Obligations policy for businesses for more information.

-Please call us 24/7 at 1-800-387-0750 to report a work-related fatality over the phone.
-You can leave a message if you’re calling after-hours, and we’ll return your call within one business day.
+Please call us 24/7 at 1-800-387-0750 to report the fatality over the phone.
+If you're calling after-hours, you can access our online services to report the incident or leave us a message and we’ll return your call within one business day.

 You can also learn more about the assistance we provide to survivors following a traumatic workplace fatality.